September Spotlight on the Archives presents a blog about exciting finds in the Archives. To support the Archives, please donate below!

 Harry Edmonds correspondence, 1965 / I-House Archives

 With over 65,000 thousand alumni and counting, the Archives contains admission applications that date to the early 20th century and the Intercollegiate Club.
 While specific privacy laws restrict access to many of these, due to age, a percentage of the records are available to review.
-Besides the standard data and the accompanying photograph, many of these applications feature questions asking candidates to explain why they want to live at I-House.
+Besides the standard data and the accompanying photograph, many of these applications ask the candidates to explain why they want to live at I-House.
 Krishan K. Bhasin (’48, India) answered, “To understand and know people from different countries for peace and progress.”
 Artie Bell (’42, USA) wrote, “I am interested in the usual recreational facilities and programs and the cultivation of an international understanding and fellowship.”
-These remarkable records provide visible insight into the individual mentalities of residents who have lived at I-House through the years.
+These remarkable records provide a personal insight into the individual mentalities of residents who have lived at I-House through the years.

 Resident Registration form, 1948 / I-House Archives